KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 ### Common Push and Pull Commands]

-Pulling and pushing directly from and to a remote repository ($ git fetch + $ git merge in one command)
+Pulling and pushing directly from and to a remote repository

 ```bash
 $ git pull <remote-name> <branch-name>